 There are so many incredible experiences waiting for you on the Yucatán Peninsula in Mexico.
-Take a dip in a limestone sinkhole, explore ancient ruins of the Mayan civilisation, swim with incredible sea life and eat all of the delicious food of Mexico’s “Riviera Maya”.
+Take a dip in a limestone sinkhole, explore ancient ruins of the Maya civilisation, swim with incredible sea life and eat all of the delicious food of Mexico’s “Riviera Maya”.

 Where is the Yucatán Peninsula located?